The three stones for this moon — ready when you are:

 For women in the second half of life, this axis lands differently than it did at thirty.
 You've already done the thing of building for others.
 You've already earned your seat in the room.
 The Buck Moon in Aquarius asks: what do you want to build now — and who do you want to build it with?

-On the same day as the full moon, the Sun forms an exact conjunction with Jupiter in Leo — what astrologers call a cazimi, the moment when a planet is so precisely aligned with the Sun that it's considered to be at the heart of solar power.
-Jupiter, the planet of expansion, abundance, and opportunity, gets a direct infusion of solar energy exactly once a year.
-That day this year is July 29.
+On the same day as the full moon, the Sun formed an exact conjunction with Jupiter in Leo — what astrologers call a cazimi, the moment when a planet is so precisely aligned with the Sun that it's considered to be at the heart of solar power.
+Jupiter, the planet of expansion and opportunity, gets a direct infusion of solar energy exactly once a year.
+In 2026 that day was July 29.

 Jupiter conjunct Sun in Leo brings a particular quality: not luck in the passive sense, but confidence that opens doors.
 The willingness to be seen.
 To claim something.
 To take the thing you've been approaching sideways and walk straight toward it.

-Multiple astrologers describe July 29 as one of the luckiest days of 2026.
-Not because the universe is handing anything out — but because the energy available on that day supports bold, clear action more than almost any other day this year.
+Multiple astrologers flagged July 29 as one of the luckiest days of 2026.
+Not because the universe hands anything out — but because the energy available that day supported bold, clear action more than almost any other day this year.
+Jupiter stays in Leo until August 2027, so that current is still running.

 You don't have to do anything elaborate with that.
 But it's worth knowing it's there.